 Other Protective Equipment or Clothing: lists items,

-such as aprons, not discussed elsewhere in the MSDS.
+such as aprons, not discussed elsewhere in the SDS.

-If you have other questions on MSDSs or
+If you have other questions on SDSs or

 other problems concerning hazardous materials, environment, health or safety concerns,